fzaninotto/uptime/README.md

 TODO
 ----

-* Create a web API
-* Create a web GUI
 * Keep QoS history in checks (month per month)
+* Add groups API and GUI
 * Cleanup old pings automatically to save disk space
 * Allow email alerts in case of non-availability (not sure if this should be part of the lib)
 * Account for scheduled maintenance (and provide two QoS calculations: with and without scheduled maintenance)